What are the learning options for homeschooling and can we choose the curriculum we teach our children?

 Distance Educational Program that follows a mandatory State or Territory Curriculum.

-• Weekly work rate calendars are set for each subject that provide detailed deadline dates for work submissions, assignments and exams.
+- Weekly work rate calendars are set for each subject that provides detailed deadline dates for work submissions, assignments and exams.
 These are provided for a complete semester so both the student and home tutor(parent) are given ample time to organise and manage their time accordingly.

 My personal homeschool experience is based predominantly on this way of educating my girls.
 It followed the state educational requirements and also allowed me to collaborate with care teachers.